 I was naked or I would have beat them to an inch of their life.
 After that I waited to shower when no one was around.
 I have never been shy about my body.
 I often went skinny dripping at camp.
 It was the idea of the rudeness of those girls.

 My brother and I became very close because we understood each other.
 He is no longer with us.
-Someone said at his funeral that he really had red hair.
+Someone at his funeral said that he really had red hair.
 I felt like I should have beat him for my brother’s sake.